thetimmorland/sicp/README.md

        (p (sine (/ angle 3.0)))))
 ```

-`(sine a)` repeatedly divides it's argument by three until it is less than 0.1, so the following can be used to caluculate how many times `p` is evaluated:
+`(sine a)` repeatedly divides it's argument by three until it is less than 0.1, so the following can be used to calculate how many times `p` is evaluated:

 ```
 > (ceiling (log (/ 12.5 0.01) 3))